quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part43_4.10_SIMDVector.md

 Background context explaining the difference between left-handed and right-handed coordinate systems.
 In a three-dimensional Cartesian system, we have two choices: right-handed (RH) and left-handed (LH).
 The only difference is in the direction of one axis.
 :p What are the differences between left-handed and right-handed coordinate systems?
 ??x
 In a three-dimensional Cartesian system, there are two main types: right-handed (RH) and left-handed (LH) coordinate systems.
-In a RH system, when you curl your right hand's fingers around the z-axis with your thumb pointing in the positive \(z\)-direction, your fingers point from the x-axis toward the y-axis.
+In a RH system, when you curl your right hand's fingers around the z-axis with your thumb pointing in the positive $z$-direction, your fingers point from the x-axis toward the y-axis.
 Conversely, in an LH system, the same is true using your left hand.
 ```java
 // Example of converting between coordinate systems in pseudocode
 public Point3D convertToRightHanded(Point3D p) {